|Learn how to build mentoring relationships with youth.|

 - Trust: This involves demonstrating your feelings and views to another and being open to her reactions.
 This means taking risks, making yourself vulnerable, and accepting the fact that sometimes your trust may be abused.
 Scary, isn't it!
 The pay-off, however is better communication for everybody.

 Whenever two people communicate, there are three components to whatever communication occurs: the "sender," the "receiver," and the message.
 So, for example, if you tell your protégé "I'll meet you at the library at four o'clock," you're the sender, your protégé is the receiver, and the message is "see you at the library at four."
 But what if your protégé isn't paying attention?
-She may show up at the wrong time, or the wrong place, or not at all.
+They may show up at the wrong time, or the wrong place, or not at all.
 Even if the two of you were in the same room when you made arrangements to meet, the message was not received.

 It's important that you become a good "receiver" for the messages your protégé is trying to send!
 This includes paying attention to the feelings and emotions behind what your protégé is saying.
 If you routinely "tune out" your protégé, trust will be eroded and you may not meet your protégé's needs.